run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/release/use/execute-release.md

 1. Access the functionality through the main menu Processes \> Release Management \> Release;

-2. Find the release request to be executed, click on the button “Open” and confirm the task attribution;
+2. Find the release to be executed, click on the button “Open” and confirm the task attribution;

 3. In the **Closure** area, click on "Solved", select the solution category of